andrewacashner/hearingfaithms/chapters/chapter-3.md

 de Compostela, but dropped everything a month later when he was invited to assist the ailing Santiago at Seville Cathedral for the Christmas season of 1634--44.
-Jalón succeeded Santiago after his death in October 1634 and remained at Seville until his own death on April 6, 1659.
 It is easy to imagine that the two composers had close contact during that time, and in any case, Jalón could have had access to Santiago's music in the cathedral archive.